linonetwo/solid-tiddlywiki-syncadaptor/README.md

 Only user modified tiddlers will be synced to the SoLiD POD, likes `$:/StoryList` and other user created tiddlers.

-## Privacy

-### Share with certain friends

-SoLiD have `/public` and `/inbox` (or `/private`), file on `/inbox` folder (which is a private container) is invisible to anyone not in your Web Access Control List, normally this ACL file is located in `/private/tiddlywiki/.acl` (?), if you choose to place some your tiddlers inside `/private/tiddlywiki`.
-You can change this ACL file using SoLiD's data browser web page, or using other SoLiD Apps, to share some tiddler with limited friends.

-### Set a tiddler private

-You can set a tiddler belongs to a container use `solid-sync` tiddler field, for example, `solid-sync: /private/tiddlywiki/main`.
-If this tiddler field is unset, this sync adaptor will assign one for it, by default the first one in the `$:/ControlPanel/Saving`'s TWContainers field.

-`solid-sync` field accepts string or **array**, so you can assign a tiddler to more than one container, for example one container for draft, one container for publish.

 ### Data structure

 This sync adapter will create some folders (containers) to store your tiddlers, each container is actually a web page with RDF inside, representing an array of `SkinnyTiddlers` (`SkinnyTiddlers` is used by [SyncAdaptor](https://tiddlywiki.com/dev/#Syncadaptor), describing what tiddlers you have in the backend, with all metadata of those tiddlers, without text of those tiddlers).